john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 The difference between `random.shuffle` and `random.permutation` is very similar to the difference we saw between `.sort()` and `sorted()` for lists.
 The first one alters the sequence "in place", and the second one doesn't alter the sequence, but creates an altered version of it.

-## That's All for NumPy?
+## Is that all for NumPy?

 Oh no.

 This class is meant to give an introduction and foundation to NumPy, not cover all the deep corners of the library.
 NumPy has a lot more tools that you might find useful: treating 2D arrays as matricies, Fourier transforms, polynomials, linear algebra, and statistics.
-But as long as you take the time to understand the numpy array and the numpy data types, the rest of the library should be approachable to you.
+But as long as you take the time to understand the numpy array and the numpy data types, the rest of the library should be approachable.

 We will cover NumPy statistics in the SciPy class.
-For a full reference on what is available in Python, look in the [official documentation](http://docs.scipy.org/doc/numpy/reference/).
+For a full reference on what is available in NumPy, look in the [official documentation](http://docs.scipy.org/doc/numpy/reference/).

 ## Problem Sets